The dose of digoxin for each patient has to be tailored individually according to age, lean body weight and renal function.

 Injection: Adults and children over 10 years: Parenteral Loading:

-The total loading dose of parenteral Lanoxin is 500 to 1000 µg (0.5 to 1.0 mg) depending on age, lean body weight and renal function.
-The total loading dose should be administered in divided doses with approximately half of the total dose given as the first dose and further fractions of the total dose given at intervals of 4 to 8 hours, assessing clinical response before giving each additional dose.
+The total loading dose of parenteral digoxin is 500 to 1000 μg (0.5 to 1.0 mg) depending on age, lean body weight and renal function.
+The total loading dose should be administered in divided doses with approximately half of the total dose given as the first dose and further fractions of the total dose given at intervals of 4 to 8 hours.
+An assessment of clinical response should be performed before giving each additional dose.

-Each dose should be given by intravenous infusion (see Dilution as follows) over 10 to 20 minutes.
+Each dose should be given by intravenous infusion (see Special precautions for disposal and other handling under Cautions for Usage) over 10 to 20 minutes.

 The maintenance dosage should be based upon the percentage of the peak body stores lost each day through elimination.
 The following formula has had wide clinical use: See Equation 1.